James Clark (Jesuit): Early life

 James Clark was born on October 21, 1809, in Meadville, Pennsylvania.
-Both of his parents were Protestant.
+His father, William Clark, was a future congressman and the Treasurer of the United States.
+Both of Clark's parents were Protestant.
 He was appointed to the United States Military Academy at West Point, New York as a cadet on July 1, 1825.
 He graduated on July 1, 1829, with honors and ranked 34th, out of a class of 46 graduates.
 Among his classmates was Robert E. Lee, and he attended the academy at the same time as Jefferson Davis, who graduated in 1828.

 Upon graduating, Clark was assigned to the 4th Infantry Regiment and stationed at Fort St. Philip in Plaquemines Parish, Louisiana, and was promoted to the rank of brevet second lieutenant.
 He resigned from the U.S. Army on August 18, 1830.

 Early academic career

 After leaving the army, Clark converted to Catholicism and was baptized in 1834, becoming the second known graduate of West Point to convert to Catholicism.
 Clark enrolled in Mount St. Mary's University in Emmitsburg, Maryland.
 He then taught mathematics, chemistry, and natural philosophy at St. Mary's Seminary and University in Baltimore from 1837 to 1844.

 Clark entered the Society of Jesus on August 14, 1844, becoming the first graduate of West Point to do so.
 He eventually attained the rank of gradus in the order, indicating that he had passed the examen ad gradum at the end of his Jesuit formation and had professed all four vows of the Jesuit order.
 He was ordained a priest in 1847.
-From 1845 to 1849, Clark taught at Georgetown University in Washington, D.C. as a professor of mathematics and chemistry.
+From 1845 to 1849, Clark taught at Georgetown University in Washington, D.C., as a professor of mathematics and chemistry.

 Clark became a professor of mathematics and chemistry at the College of the Holy Cross in Worcester, Massachusetts during the academic year of 1849 to 1850.
 He also spent time at the Jesuit novitiate in Frederick, Maryland.
 He then returned to Georgetown University, where he held multiple positions.
 He initially became first prefect, before becoming a professor of mathematics, chemistry, and natural philosophy between 1850 and 1861.
 Additionally, from 1854 to 1857, Clark served as treasurer of the school and from 1859 to 1861 as vice president.
 In 1861, he was also appointed to the board of visitors of West Point.